matrixorigin/matrixone-operator/docs/rfc/2022-07-05-mo-cluster.md

 1. If a process is OOM killed, it will be automatically restarted;
 2. If the process continuously fails after restart (maybe OOM again), the Pod will eventually be recognized as unready and new Pod will be added to failover.

 For application level knowledge, the detailed design of LogService can be found [here](./2022-07-04-logset.md).
-DN and CN is considered as generic stateless application in the first version of operator and the advanced ochestration knowledge like RO standby of DN and cache-awareness of DN/CN are left as future work.
+DN and CN are considered as generic stateless application in the first version of operator and the advanced orchestration knowledge like RO standby of DN and cache-awareness of DN/CN are left as future work.

 ### Cluster Validation

-The cluster spec might have errors that cannot be validated by OpenAPI v3 schema, for example, the replica number of HAKeeper must be less or equal to the replicas of LogService since place more than 1 HAKeeper replicas in one Pod is meaningless and should be avoided.
+The cluster spec might have errors that cannot be validated by OpenAPI v3 schema, for example, the replica number of HAKeeper must be less or equal to the replicas of LogService since placing more than 1 HAKeeper replicas in one Pod is meaningless and should be avoided.

 Therefore, the Operator will also act as a Kubernetes webhook to perform custom validations on `CRs` we defined above.